guevarch/projectchris/README.md

 #### OneVsRestClassifier

 I wanted to create a classification model using OneVsRestClassifier.
+OneVsRestClassifier can also be used for multilabel classification, since we are dealing with 4 different labels/classes, I think this would be a good testing model.
 To do this I first calculated a move% using the current price and the meanavge.
 Then I used the describe method to find the standard deviations and quartile ranges of the move% to create bins for group names.
 The group names are "Severely Oversold","Oversold", "Neutral","Overbought" based on the standard deviations % from the price to the meanaverage.[^16]

 <pre><code>
 df['price-meanavge']=df['price'] - df['meanavge']